csce585-mlsystems/project-athena/Task2/Clutch/Comments.md

     1. Leave the configurations in corresponding json files and report the locations, which makes your report conciser.
     2. Missing introduction to EOT.
     3. For ``PGD`` and ``FGSM``, an ``$\epsilon$`` of ``0.48`` is too large.
 If you plot some AE samples, you might see messy images that are barely recognizable by human.
 As you might have noticed in your EOT experiment results for ``FGSM``.
+    4. Plot some (new) AE samples, which will provide you more insights regarding how the adversarial settings impact the magnitude of perturbations.